 The Royal Yacht Dannebrog was named by Queen Alexandrine in Copenhagen in 1931 and hoisted its flag for the first time on 26 May 1932.
-Dannebrog now serves as the official and private residence for the Royal Couple and other members of the Royal Family when they are on official visits overseas or on summer cruises in home waters.
+Dannebrog now serves as the official and private residence for The Queen and other members of the Royal Family when they are on summer cruises in home waters or on official visits overseas.
 The Royal Yacht also takes part in surveillance and sea rescue operations when at sea.

-The royal compartment includes The Queen’s and the Prince Consort’s studies, a dining salon, a lounge, the bedrooms and more.
-HM The Queen and HRH The Prince Consort have taken a personal interest in the interior design, the choice of furniture and general outfitting.
+The royal compartment includes The Queen’s study, a dining salon, a lounge, the bedrooms and more.
+The Queen has taken a personal interest in the interior design, the choice of furniture and general outfitting.
 The royal compartment contains furniture and fittings from the previous royal vessel from 1879.

 Dimensions of the Royal Yacht:

 - Main engines: Two diesel engines, B&W Alpha Diesel, type 6T23L-KVO, 870 HP each